Geogi/CriojoSC/README.md

-Criojo-Min
+CriojoSC
 ==========

-Criojo-Min is an implementation of CRIOJO, a CHAM-based engine for running concurrent applications with guaranteed causal order.
+CriojoSC is an implementation of CRIOJO, a CHAM-based engine for running concurrent applications with guaranteed causal order.
 It sounds cool, but it's far from complete at the moment.

-Criojo-Min uses [Scala](http://www.scala-lang.org/) and is [GPL](http://www.gnu.org/licenses/gpl.html) licenced.
+CriojoSC uses [Scala](http://www.scala-lang.org/) and is [GPL](http://www.gnu.org/licenses/gpl.html) licenced.

 Some useful resources:
 * The mainline implementation by Mayleen Lacouture: [maylencita/CRIOJO](https://github.com/maylencita/CRIOJO/tree/version2.0)